Read time: 14 minutes

 - Bok choy

-- Seaweed – limit your intake to one portion per week to avoid getting too much iodine
+- Seaweed – limit your intake to one portion per week to avoid getting too much iodine12

-These vegetables contain a variety of nutrients that support your baby’s development along with a healthy serving of fibre.
-Spinach is particularly rich in iron and folate, while broccoli is a surprisingly good source of calcium and vitamin D. Bok choy contains beneficial phytonutrients, and the iodine provided by seaweed supports your baby’s developing brain.
+Dark leafy vegetables contain a variety of nutrients that support your baby’s development along with a healthy serving of fibre.
+Spinach is particularly rich in iron and folate13, while broccoli is a good source of calcium and vitamin D5.

-With a higher concentration of nutrients and energy content for their size than most fruits, berries are an ideal way to increase your nutrient intake2.
+With a higher concentration of nutrients and energy content for their size than most fruits, berries are one of the best fruits to eat during pregnancy to increase your nutrient intake7.

 Fish, especially oily fish including: